duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 It also includes the uses of robots to help keep elderly, disabled, young children, or patients company and to surpervise them.

-This presents an important topic: the interactions between humans and robots.
-Robots do not have emotions.
-This may present several ethical concerns:
+While there are many benefits such as being able to take care and monitor health of whoever they are responsible for and can provide them with company, there are several ethical concerns:

 1) Privacy/Security:

 Robots that spend a lot of time monitoring their patients or people that they are responsible for, may have the capability to be tapped into.

-Especially in the medical field, these robots may contain snippets of important information such as health records about patients, or ______.
+Especially in the medical field, these robots may contain snippets of important information such as health records, or video feeds of their patients.

 2) Trust between robots and humans, and their interactions:

-Th ______.
+Humans have emotions while robots do not.
+Humans may have the capability to trust their robots too much, which can result in harm from the remote or manipulation of the humans.

 ##### The Emergency Exit Robot Study, Georgia Tech Howard